-- No enterprise-wide process in place - Currently investigation concept of enterprise-wide risk management, but have made no decisions yet - No formal enterprise-wide risk management process in place, but have plans to implement one - Partial enterprise-wide risk management process in place (i.e., some, but not all, risk areas addressed) - Complete formal enterprise-wide risk management process in place
+- No enterprise-wide process in place - Currently investigation concept of enterprise-wide risk management, but have made no decisions vet - No formal enterprise-wide risk management process in place, but have plans to implement one - Partial enterprise-wide risk management process in place (i.e., some, but not all, risk areas addressed) - Complete formal enterprise-wide risk management process in place

-One of the more notable observations is that there appears to be a leveling off of the percentage of organizations in the full sample that believe they have a "complete formal enterprise-wide risk management process place."
-As illustrated by the chart on the next page, there does not appear to be an increase over time in the number of organizations that believe their ERM is complete.
+Over the past three years, there appears to have been a leveling off of the percentage of organizations in the full sample that believe they have a "complete formal enterprise-wide risk management process in place."
+As illustrated by the chart on the next page, we did see a small increase in the number of organizations at that level of maturity for 2016.

-The above chart shows an increase from 2009 through 2012 with a leveling off for the subsequent three years in the percentage of organizations that claim they have a "complete formal enterprise-wide risk management process in place."
-In our 2009 report, only 9% of organizations claimed to have complete ERM processes in place; however, in 2015 the percentage is just above 25% for the full sample.
-That suggests that there continues to be significant opportunity for improvement in most organizations, given that three-fourths of organizations surveyed cannot yet claim they have "complete ERM in place."
-The adoption of ERM is greatest for larger companies and public companies.
+The State of Risk Oversight: An Overview of Enterprise Risk Management Processes management process in place."
+In our 2009 report, only 9% of organizations claimed to have complete ERM processes in place; however, in 2016 the percentage is just above 28% for the full sample.
+That suggests that there continues to be significant opportunity for improvement in most organizations, given that just below three-fourths of organizations surveyed cannot yet claim they have "complete ERM in place."
+The adoption of ERM is greatest for larger companies and public companies as summarized in the table on the next page.